119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 5. Bumpers

 Bumpers are one of the most frequently damaged parts in minor collisions.
 Instead of buying new ones, many car owners and repair shops look for used bumpers in good condition.
 A front bumper can sell for $150 to $300, while a rear bumper goes for $100 to $250.
 Some bumpers with parking sensors or integrated lighting can cost higher prices.
-According to industry reports, the demand for used car bumpers has increased by 12% in the last five years, mainly due to rising repair costs.
+According to industry reports, the demand for used car bumpers has increased by 12% over the past five years, mainly due to rising repair costs.

 Also Read: Scrap Car Prices in Canada: What Affects the Value of Your Vehicle?